DIY Button Jewelry: Button Earrings + Button Crafts

 This post may contain affiliate links.
 I may receive a commission if you decide to make a purchase through my links.
 For more information, see my full disclosures here.
 Looking for FREE Canva templates, printable planners, cards, wall art, design elements, projects, activities, and more?
 Check out my Freebie Library Club.

 Have a lot of stray buttons laying around?
-Use them to make DIY button jewelry and button crafts!
+Upcycle them to make DIY button jewelry and button crafts!
 You’re friends will love you.
 Plus button jewelry is unique and make for inexpensive gifts!

 It seems that every time I am cleaning I find a stray button.
 Sometimes I can find what garment the button goes with and other times I am completely stumped.
 Since I hate to throw anything away, I have a jar specifically for stray buttons.

 Some of the buttons in my collection are boring.
 However, some are quite interesting.
-Whether vintage or new, buttons can be used for a variety of projects, including button jewelry.
+Whether vintage buttons, antique buttons or new; buttons can be used for a variety of projects, including button jewelry.
 All you need are your buttons, leather, hemp, and/or filament cording, and sterling silver wire and clasps.
 You might want to add beads as well.

 DIY Button Jewelry Supplies

-When making button jewelry, you can go as simple or as fancy as you like.
 If you are already familiar with beading, or are a jewelry maker, it’s likely that you have some jewelry tools and supplies on hand.
-If not, decide what you need based on your own project and design.
+If not, decide what you need based on your own project, ideas, and design.